Ghazir: Geography

 Ghazir is situated in the region of Keserwan, overlooking the bay of Jounieh.
 The town is located 27 kilometers north of the Lebanese capital, Beirut.
 Its average elevation is 380 meters above sea level and its total land area consists of 542 hectares (5.42 square kilometers).
 The town rests on beds of limestone and marl.

 Ghazir sees an average of 81 days of rain annually, with an average rainfall of 1.071 millimeters.
 The town is known for the numerous groundwater reserves that are present in its environs.
 However, Ghazir lacked a reservoir to store water, leading to significant losses of rainwater and limited access to water in Ghazir and the villages in its vicinity.
 In response, the Agency for Technical Cooperation and Development, with German and UN funding, built a reservoir in the town with a capacity of 1,000 cubed meters.

 Demographics

 As of 2003, Ghazir had an estimated population of 27,000, of which about 9,000 were native to Ghazir.
 The inhabitants are predominantly Maronite Catholics, but there are also Christians from other denominations.
 Almost all churches in Ghazir (eleven out of twelve) are Maronite churches, and the remaining one located in lower Kfarhbab is Orthodox.
-Ghazir's major families are Bakhos, Chlela, Tayah, Haddad, Slaiby, Ghobeira, Zeinny, Frem, Ghazal, Zayek, Awaida, and many others.
+Ghazir's major families are Ghazal, Frem, Bakhos, Chlela, Tayah, Haddad, Slaiby, Ghobeira, Zeenny, Zayek, Awaida, Nasr and many others...